symphoniacloud/github-codepipeline/README.md

 1. Create a new GitHub personal access token for this application.
 See [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for how to do this - CodePipeline needs just the `repo` scope permissions.
 I recommend you name the token for this particular pipeline, at least to get started, and that you store the token somewhere safe, like a password manager.

 1. :warning: The user associated with the personal access token above **MUST** have administrative rights for the Github repo - either by being an owner of the repo, or having been granted admin privs.
-Simply having write access is not sufficient.
+Simply having write access is not sufficient, because this template attempts to create a webhook in Github.
 If your user has insufficient privileges the pipeline creation process will fail, but will create an stranded / undeletable version of your application stack.

 1. By default the application CloudFormation stack will be named `github-codepipeline-app`, and the CodePipeline stack will be named `github-codepipeline`.
 If / when you want to change these then update the following files, looking for references to `github-codepipeline` :
     * `application.yaml`